xuleimath/website/docs/examples/understanding_template.md

 * The _build_ code for building guest methods uses the [`risc0-build` crate](https://docs.rs/risc0-build/latest)
 * The _host_ code uses the [`risc0-zkvm` crate](https://docs.rs/risc0-zkvm/latest)

 It is possible to organize the files for these components in various ways.
 However, in code published by RISC Zero we use a standard directory structure for zkVM code, and we recommend you use this structure as well.
 See below for a diagram of this directory structure with annotations.
-You can also see this structure in the [Rust starter example repository](https://github.com/risc0/risc0-rust-starter).
+You can also see this structure in the [Rust starter template repository](https://github.com/risc0/risc0-rust-starter).

 ```
 project_name